 - Build positive relationships among B.C.
-Aboriginal groups
+Indigenous groups

-- Support and create opportunities to develop and enhance Aboriginal youth leadership
+- Support and create opportunities to develop and enhance Indigenous youth leadership

-- Advocate for youth representation and participation within the Province of British Columbia
+- Advocate for youth representation and participation within B.C.

-- Represent Aboriginal youth voices in a working relationship with governing bodies in areas of legislation, policy, initiatives, programs, and services
+- Represent indigenous youth in a working relationship with governing bodies in areas of legislation, policy, initiatives, programs and services

-- Increase and support capacity for the continued growth of Aboriginal youth initiatives, leadership and institutions of governance
+- Increase and support capacity for the continued growth of Indigenous youth initiatives, leadership and institutions of governance

 The ultimate goal of the collective is to unify the diverse groups of indigenous youth in B.C. – to establish a common voice.